 These flavorful lettuce cups come together quickly and make for a satisfying, slightly exotic, yet kid-friendly meal.
-This recipe comes to us from our friends at the US Potato Board and appears in the brand-new cookbook, 52 Mondays.
+This recipe comes to us from our friends at the US Potato Board and appears in the cookbook, 52 Mondays.

 Makes 6 lettuce cups